 Critically, it should also include a roadmap for how you are going to get there.
 This is a map which you can then refer to at any time you need guidance on your business’s future.

 - Plan your sales and marketing

-- Lay out your operations and how they can and will be improved in future
+- Lay out projects and how they can and will be improved in future

 - Check that your ideas are potentially profitable ones